Research Excellence Framework: Controversies and criticism

 A particular source of criticism has been the element of the REF that addresses the "impact" of research.
 The articles below raise two objections.
 The main one is that "impact" has been defined to mean impact outside the academy.
 If researchers were required to pursue this form of impact, it would undermine academic freedom.
 The other is that impact—as currently construed—is hard to measure in any way that would be regarded as fair and impartial.

 The Higher Education Funding Council for England argue that their measure of "impact" is a broad one which will encompass impact upon the "economy, society, public policy, culture and the quality of life".
 However, the assessment structure does make what impact practically can be claimed rather narrow (4 page limit, no method section, 10 impact references, 10 research references and only 1 page to summarize the research and the impact respectively).
 These strict discursive guidelines alongside the REF's dated notion of how research impact functions (teaching research impact excluded, linear model, etc.) does restrict what impact is suited practically more for the assessment.

 Another area of criticism, which the REF inherited from the structure of the RAE, is that for most full-time staff members submission normally consists of four published 'research output items'.
 There is no recognition of the difference between a book and an article in terms of research value.
 Therefore, the REF system discourages long-term projects that strive for excellence.
 This problem is particularly evident in the humanities, where most of the ground-breaking research is traditionally not published in articles.
 Therefore, many researchers are pushed towards a relatively mediocre activity, which will allow them to produce one or two books during the assessment period, but not the kind of monograph that normally would need four or five years of research and writing.
+A post by the Higher Education Policy Institute contrasts “academic karateka”, whose focused, cumulative work produces specialist contributions with limited visibility, with “academic sumo wrestlers”, whose influence derives from scale, visibility, and institution-shaping leadership and agenda-setting activities.
+The post notes that REF incentives have tended to favour the latter, while REF 2029 reforms offer an opportunity to better recognise both forms of sustained scholarly and institutional leadership.